 1. Open World

-If you're plein air painting you want the freedom to find and choose your subject.
-You don't want the game to constantly tell you, "Hey!
+If you're plein air painting, you want the freedom to find and choose your subject.
+You don't want the game to repeatedly tell you, "Hey!
 Look at this!"
 You should be able to go where you want.
 You also don't want to be on a timer.
 Open World games usually let you freely roam and explore.
 This is almost a must-have feature for plein air painting from games.

 2. Controller Support

-While you're painting you'll want quick access to the game controls.
+While you're painting, you'll want quick access to the game controls.
 You'll frequently need to adjust your view and sometimes access menus.
 Or, you might get attacked by a bear while you're painting.
 It's also helpful if the controls don't take up too much space.
 For these two reasons, I think playing with a controller is the way to go if you're painting from a game.

 3. Short Intro